-This is the sixth year of collecting data for the newly implemented assessment with one student's data collected in 2015-16, 6 students' data in 2016-17, three students' data collected in 2017-18, none in 2018-19, and six in the 2019-20 academic year.
+This is the eighth year of collecting data for the newly implemented assessment with one student's data collected in 2015-16, 6 students' data in 2016-17, three students' data collected in 2017-18, none in 2018-19, and six in the 2021-22 academic year, two in 2020-21.
 Across the years of assessment, the scores have been consistently averaging in the upper half of the skills assessed.
 Almost all of the students receive the highest assessment possible in individual categories (with the exception of critical thinking) but there is no pattern in the data for where they do not attain this level among the students.
-This indicates the performance of a student who does not reach the highest skill level is a reflection of his or her own strengths and weaknesses versus a weakness in the training and education of the students as a whole.
+This indicates the performance of a student who does not reach the highest skill level reflects his or her own strengths and weaknesses versus a weakness in the training and education of the students as a whole.
 As such, the department will continue to try and create individual learning experiences to expand critical thinking skills and to fill the gaps needed to attain the highest skills possible for the individual.

 Figure 1.
-Discipline related knowledge assessment for graduating M.S. students 2019-20.
+Discipline related knowledge assessment for graduating M.S. students 2021-22.